 Dr. Lubman and his team have developed a total liquid 2-dimensional separations method based upon isoelectric focusing in the first phase followed by nonporous RP HPLC to generate an image of the protein content of a cell lysate.
 The proteins in the liquid phase can then be analyzed by electrospray-TOF mass spectrometry to produce a molecular weight map of the proteins in the cell up to 100 kDa.

 In addition, tryptic mapping and MALDI-TOF MS can be used to identify proteins against various computer DNA databases.
 The result is that comparisons can be made between different cancer cell lines to identify proteins that might be important biomarkers of cancer.

-Further details on the structure of proteins identified as important to cancer are being determined using sequencing by capillary electrophoresis/TOF-mass spectrometry, where changes in sequence and posttranslational modifications can be determined.
+Further details on the structure of proteins identified as important to cancer are being determined using sequencing by capillary liquid chromatography/TOF-mass spectrometry, where changes in sequence and posttranslational modifications can be determined.
 Tissue microarrays are being used to learn about the response of antibodies to these proteins in different tissue samples.